What is a Request for Correction (RFC)

 - For VAT: You will not be allowed to increase the input tax when doing a revision on a past tax period.
 If you wish to deduct input tax available to a past tax period, a deduction can be made in the next tax period or any future tax period.
 This can only be done if the deduction is made within five years from the date of the first claim for the input tax.

 Top Tip: After correcting a VAT201 for the second time onwards (e.g. version 3), relevant material (supporting documents) must be sent with the submission to support the change(s) made.

 A RFC will not be allowed in the following circumstances:

-- Where an audit or verification case was completed or a revised declaration was done by a SARS user.
+- Where an audit or verification case was completed, or a revised declaration was done by SARS.